 The phrase “a death choice” has generated a lot of trouble not only in the legal arena but also in the social field all over the world.
 Specifically, euthanasia is the termination of a very sick person’s life in order to relieve them of their suffering.
-A person who undergoes euthanasia usually has an incurable condition.
-But, can a person be capable of deciding about their own ending?
+A person who undergoes euthanasia usually has an incurable condition (1).
+But, can a person be capable of deciding about its own ending?
 How free we, as citizens, are to take such a decision?
 Is it all about liberalism?
 There are so many questions and doubts about this topic.
-In contrast as many would think, the controversy around euthanasia is for good because it leads to seek deeper on the arguments, find spots for the discussion and ponder them.
+I truly believe that in the nick of time, this controversy is not over and for sure, it is good because it lets the debate go on.

-Those same questions would have been Alice’s doubts when the King of Hearts yelled out the rule forty-two “All persons more than a mile high to leave the court”.
+Those same questions would had been Alicia’s doubts when the King of Hearts yell out the rule forty-two “All persons more than a mile high to leave the court” (3).
 Alice was confused not only because of the development of the trial but also due to the logic behind the rules applied to it.
 As she said “that’s not a regular rule”, she could not find a justification for such a rule.
-Nevertheless, what do we see as a regular one?
-Would the White Rabbit or the Hatter think of that rule as a regular one?
+Nevertheless, what do we find as a regular one?
+Would the White Rabbit or the Hatter find that rule as a regular one?
 The justification of the King was that “It’s the oldest rule in the book”.
 Of course, Alice was not cheerful with that answer and we neither.

 On the other side, we have the governments such as Holland, New Zealand, and lately Spain, that have a different rule of recognition: they protect life but not above everything, there are some exceptions related to dignity and of course, to terminally illness where you can exercise your right to decide and choose death.
 As far as we can see, authanasia is a typical case that Ronald Dworkin would call: a difficult case or “weighted ties” if we follow Alexy’s theory.
 There is no black and white here.

-Along these lines, the aim was to realize that euthanasia is not a matter of rights recognition, but a margin of appreciation of the rights that are already recognized.
-This scenario is marvelous for citizens.
-As far as the euthanasia debate is not over, citizens ought to be more aware of what is the margin of appreciation that their authorities on charge manage (is it legal, political, private?), be more conscious of the evolution of this margin of appreciation because it is not fixed.
+Along this lines, the aim was to realize that euthanasia is not a matter of rights recognition, but a margin of appreciation of the rights that are already recognized.
+This escenario is marvelous for citizens.
+A no ending related to euthanasia debate lets citizens to be more aware of what is the margin of appreciation that their authorities on charge manage (is it legal, political, private?), be more conscious of the evolution of this margin of appreciation because it is not fixed.
 Perhaps, as well as Alice, stand up and point out that “that’s not a regular rule”, bring up that the rule of recognition is based on social rules and that society can evolve.
 Although never forgetting the reasonable justification required and a proper weightness of rights.
 All of this because paternalism is part of the legal system but it will only be justified if, as citizens, we identify a valid rule on paternalistic actions, if not, we do need to claim the valid social rule of recognition to be applied on the margin of appreciation of each government’s decisions.

-2 For further information, there are huge names in the field of the meaning of paternalism such as Jeremy Bettam, Hans Kelsen, Ronald Dworkin, L. A. Hart, John S. Mill and more others.
+(2) For further information, there are huge names in the field of the meaning of paternalism such as Jeremy Bettam, Hans Kelsen, Ronald Dworkin, H. L. A. Hart, John S. Mill and more others.